auberginehill/get-directory-size/README.md

       <br />
       <br />To effectively use Get-DirectorySize, a path, paths or path names to a directory should be specified (with the <code>-Path</code> parameter), as by default, only <code>$env:temp</code> gets searched.
 The paths should be valid file system paths to a directory (a full path name of a directory (i.e. folder path such as <code>C:\Windows</code>)).
 In case the path name includes space characters, quotation marks around the path name are mandatory.
 The <code>-Path</code> parameter accepts a collection of path names (separated by comma) and also takes an array of strings for paths to query.
       <br />
-      <br />The directories are queried extensively, a wide array of properties, such as Directory, Owner, Size, raw_size, File Count, Subfolder Count, Average File Size, Average File Size (B), Written, Written Ago (h), Age (Days), Read, Read ago (h), Created on, Last Updated, BaseName, PSChildName, Last AccessTime, Last WriteTime, Creation Time, Extension, Is ReadOnly, Exists, PS Is Container, Attributes, VersionInfo, Folder Name, Name, Parent, Root, PSParentPath, PSPath, PSProvider, Last WriteTime (UTC), Creation Time (UTC), Last AccessTime (UTC) and PSDrive is leveraged from the directories totaling nearly 40 headers / columns.
-The full report is written to a CSV-file, about 2/3 of the data is displayed in a sortable pop-up window (Out-GridView) and a Directory Size Report (as a HTML file) with the essential information is invoked in the default browser.
+      <br />The directories are queried extensively, a wide array of properties, such as Directory, Owner, Size, Relative Size (Size (%)), raw_size, File Count, Subfolder Count, Average File Size, Average File Size (B), Written, Written Ago (h), Age (Days), Read, Read ago (h), Created on, Last Updated, BaseName, PSChildName, Last AccessTime, Last WriteTime, Creation Time, Extension, Is ReadOnly, Exists, PS Is Container, Attributes, VersionInfo, Folder Name, Name, Parent, Root, PSParentPath, PSPath, PSProvider, Last WriteTime (UTC), Creation Time (UTC), Last AccessTime (UTC), PSDrive, Volume Available Free Space (B), Volume Type, Volume Free, Volume Free (%), Volume Is Ready, Volume Label, Volume Name, Volume Root Directory, Volume Total Size, Volume Total Free Space (B), Volume Total Size (B), Volume Used, Volume Used (%) and Volume is leveraged from the directories totaling over 50 headers / columns.
+The full report is written to a CSV-file, about 1/2 of the data is displayed in a sortable pop-up window (Out-GridView) and a Directory Size Report (as a HTML file) with the essential information is invoked in the default browser.
       <br />
       <br />The <code>-ReportPath</code> parameter defines where the files are saved.
 The default save location of the HTML Directory Size Report (<code>directory_size.html</code>) and the adjacent CSV-file (<code>directory_size.csv</code>) is <code>$env:temp</code>, which points to the current temporary file location, which is set in the system (– for more information, please see the Notes section).
       <br />